eleanorecc/bhi-shiny/shiny/README.md

-## Baltic Health Index Dashboard

-The Baltic Health Index Dashboard is a data exploration tool, for visualizing the results as well as input data for the assessment.

----

 **`server.R`**

 The server-side logic of the dashboard.
 Calls module server functions, maps user inputs to create different outputs, etc. Organized in same order as dashboard sidebar: welcome, goals ordered alphabetically with subgoals nested alphabetically, futures, pressures, scenarios, data layers.